Russells Point, Ohio

 Russells Point is a village located in northwest Logan County, Ohio, United States.
-The population was 1,391 at the 2010 census.
-It is situated on Indian Lake, which had long been a popular summer resort destination.
+The population was 1,320 at the 2020 census.
+It is situated on Indian Lake, which has long been a popular summer resort destination.

 History

 A post office called Russells Point has been in operation since 1913.
 The village was named after James Russell, owner of the town site.

+On March 14, 2024, Russell's Point as well as several other communities nearby Indian Lake (Ohio) were struck by a large, considerable tornado at approximately 7:51 pm EST. At least three fatalities were reported as a result of the tornado along with many injuries and a great deal of damage, some catastrophic, to both homes and businesses.
+It has been reported that some structures were completely destroyed.
+The tornado was later identified as an EF-3 rated tornado by NWS survey teams.